-During the year ended December 31, 2016, the Company entered into four option agreements to acquire a 100% interest in the Ample Goldmax Property, the Glitter King Property and the Silverside Property.
+During the year ended December 31, 2016, the Company entered into four option agreements to acquire a 100% interest in the Ample Goldmax Property, the Glitter King Property, the Silverside Property and the Red Tusk Property (Note 9).
 The Company satisfied some of the obligations under the agreement, however, others remained outstanding and were in default.
 The original agreement was replaced under by a new agreement executed on September 22, 2020.
-The terms of each of the current agreements are as follows: